michael2012z/BitBible/markdown/KJV/files/Num.md

 5. But if her father disallow her in the day that he heareth; not any of her vows, or of her bonds wherewith she hath bound her soul, shall stand: and the Lord shall forgive her, because her father disallowed her.

-6. And if she had at all an husband, when she vowed, or uttered ought out of her lips, wherewith she bound her soul;she vowed: Heb. her vows were upon her
+6. And if she had at all an husband, when she vowed, or uttered ought out of her lips, wherewith she bound her soul;

 7. And her husband heard it, and held his peace at her in the day that he heard it: then her vows shall stand, and her bonds wherewith she bound her soul shall stand.